Roychen651/The-Three-Holy-Funds-Balance-Calculator/README.md

 - Calculate the required investment for the most critical fund
 - Responsive design for mobile and desktop

+## The 3 Funds
+📈S&P 500: Represents the performance of the 500 largest companies listed on stock exchanges in the United States.

+📈MSCI Europe: Tracks the performance of stocks from developed countries in Europe, providing exposure to the European market.

+📈MSCI EM (Emerging Markets): Captures the performance of companies located in emerging market economies, offering exposure to high-growth potential regions.

 ## 📝 Usage

 1. Input the fund names, target percentages, and current allocations in the provided fields